turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

 After banging my head too many times against the wall trying to solve this exercise, I came across this [awesome blog](http://www.durangobill.com/BridgeCyclicSolutions.html) explaining how the cyclic solutions work.
 In the mentioned blog he solves the problem for the [bridge card game](https://en.wikipedia.org/wiki/Contract_bridge) which interestingly applies to our case!

 In today's blog we will focus in the case of 4N players.
-More concretely, we will use as example an 8 player round robin tournament.
+More concretely, we will use as example an 8 player Round Robin Tournament.

 Reminder: